 So, how do you conduct an SEO performance test?

 If you’re planning on doing your test manually, you’ll need to determine which elements to check and then evaluate them one by one.
-Some of the elements you may want to check are your:
+Some of the elements you may want to include in your SEO report are:

 - Page speed

 - Meta tags

 - Social media widgets

 In a later section, we’ll go through each of these elements in detail.